rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/turtlebot-navigation-simulation.md

 25 minutes

 ## Background
-The source code for the walkthrough is found in the [turtlebot_navigation](https://github.com/rapyuta-robotics/io_simulation_tutorials/tree/master/turtlebot_navigation) repository on GitHub.
+The source code for the walkthrough is in the [turtlebot_navigation](https://github.com/rapyuta-robotics/io_simulation_tutorials/tree/master/turtlebot_navigation) repository on GitHub.

-The simulation and navigation application are started from separate launch files so that the former can be run on the cloud and the latter can be run on a device.
+The simulation and navigation application start from separate launch files so that the former runs on the cloud and the latter runs on a device.

 The package, ***io_gazebo_turtlebot_bringup***, includes files that start a demo application for navigating a turtlebot3 model in a Gazebo simulation.
 These files are:

 * **common.launch**
-  * loads common configuration parameters that are shared between simulation and navigation application to respective ROS parameter servers, for example, *robot_description*, initial position of the turtlebot.
+  * load configuration parameters shared between simulation and navigation application to respective ROS parameter servers, for example, *robot_description*, an initial position of the TurtleBot.
 * **app.launch**
   * launches amcl, move_base and other navigation related nodes through ***io_gazebo_turtlebot_navigation.launch***
   * launches demo application that sends sequential move_base goals through ***demo_app.launch***